lvb2104/nest-microservices/README.md

 ## Project Overview

 This project demonstrates a microservices architecture using NestJS framework.
-It consists of multiple services that communicate with each other using NATS as a message broker.
+It consists of multiple services that communicate with each other using both NATS and RabbitMQ as message brokers.
 Each service has its own PostgreSQL database and can be run independently using Docker.

 > **Note:** This project is currently under development and not all features are complete.